bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

    For the memory optimization there in use the double-linked list of free nodes.
 All the operations, giving memory (copying the variables or constructing new nodes), creates own argument within that list.
-Later the list parts with rebuilded elements transmits into the field of view.
+Later the list parts with rebuilded elements transmit into the field of view.
 Such strategy provides consistency of both lists at raising a message `refalrts::cNoMemory` – created elements remain in free blocks list, argument doesn’t change.